SimileDude/portfolio/README.md

 # WELCOME

-This is the code repo for [ashkherad.com](https://ashkherad.com), my personal portfolio site.

-I have left this code here for review by hiring managers, recruiters, etc.

-You can visit the site to see my most recent work.
+Welcome to my github account!

+You can also visit my personal website for more description on the sample projects I have left here: [ashkherad.com](https://ashkherad.com).

 ## Let's chat